“The night of the massacre, I was awakened by my family. My parents and five siblings were there. I was told we had to leave and that was it.

 In Greenwood, members of Tulsa’s black community gathered to discuss the situation.
 There was agreement on taking action to prevent the lynching of Dick Rowland, but disagreement about tactics.
 As elsewhere in America in that period, many young black First World War veterans advocated armed action to stop the racists.
-At the same time, Greenwood was an extremely prosperous place, famous throughout the US as the “black Wall Street”.
+At the same time, Greenwood had an extremely prosperous commercial centre, famous throughout the US as the “black Wall Street”.
 Many of its leading figures were much more negative or nervous about confrontation and urged caution.

 Such arguments were made by OW Gurley, a wealthy landowner and businessman who owned the hotel where the discussion took place.
 Gurley, until these events worth about $3 million in today’s money, had been made a sheriff’s deputy, to protect or police the people of Greenwood, depending on how you looked at it.
 His role would do them no good in what was about to take place.

 On the other hand, the town had a strong tradition of black self-defence and self-assertion.
 Andrew J Smitherman, editor of leading Greenwood newspaper the Tulsa Star, was famous not only for denouncing racism and injustice in print but for personally leading actions to stop racist attacks and lynchings elsewhere in the state.
 The Star’s philosophy was summed up by an early front page headline: “You Push Me And I’ll Push You!”